ballerina-platform/module-ballerinax-mssql/README.md

 ### Database Operations

 Once the client is created, database operations can be executed through that client.
-This package defines the interface and common properties that are shared among multiple database clients.
+This library defines the interface and common properties that are shared among multiple database clients.
 It also supports querying, inserting, deleting, updating, and batch updating data.